ikajinic/polaris-react/UNRELEASED.md

 ### Bug fixes

+- Added padding and margin to `subdued` sections for proper spacing between the header and footer ([#1082](https://github.com/Shopify/polaris-react/pull/1082))

 ### Documentation

 - Made documentation for properties only available in a stand-alone context more explicit for `Modal` ([#1065] https://github.com/Shopify/polaris-react/pull/1065)